VineetPatyal/Ecommerce-Purchases/README.md

 12. Find the email of the person with the following Credit Card Number: 4664825258997302
 13. How many people purchase during the AM and how many people purchase during PM?
 14. How many people have a credit card that expires in 2020?
 15. What are the top 5 most popular email providers (e.g. gmail.com, yahoo.com, etc...)

+Pandas based Query Solution